Photo by Alan Tobey / iStock Photo

 Actun Tunichil Muknal Cave: The ATM Cave is home to the famous “Crystal Maiden,” the intact skeleton of a young female that, due to a covering of calcium carbonate, sparkles eerily in the lamp light.
 The Actun Tunichil Muknal adventure begins with an hour and 15-minute drive, then a 45-minute hike with three stream crossings to arrive at Actun Camp for lunch.
 The ATM cave is a wet cave—to enter it, you swim into the mouth and then wade through ankle- to chest-high water before climbing to a labyrinth of dry chambers which lead to the cathedral-like main hall.
 From here, another climb takes you to the cave where the Crystal Maiden lies.
 For this option, you need to be able to swim and scramble along rocky trails.
 You should have a reasonable level of fitness.

 El Pilar: Explore the largest Classical Maya site in the Belize River Valley, with its courtyards, plazas, and ceremonial center.

-Caves Branch River Expedition (at extra cost): Combine river cave tubing and cave exploration on this adventure amid spectacular five-million-year-old crystal formations that cast eerie shadows into the black abyss.
+Caves Branch River Expedition (at extra cost, call for details): Combine river cave tubing and cave exploration on this adventure amid spectacular five-million-year-old crystal formations that cast eerie shadows into the black abyss.
 Massive cathedral-size chambers with walls of river sculpted rock dwarf us as we pass on foot and inner tube.
 Relics, principally in the form of shards of pottery, are very common.

-Caracol (at extra cost): Caracol is the largest known Maya center in Belize with giant temples rising above miles of the Chiquibul Rain Forest.
+Caracol (at extra cost, call for details): Caracol is the largest known Maya center in Belize with giant temples rising above miles of the Chiquibul Rain Forest.
 As a bonus you can often see professional archaeologists at work here.